 Alfred Binet was the first psychologist who tried to formalize the concept of intelligence in terms of mental operations.
 It arose from his interest in differentiating more intelligent from less intelligent individuals.
 His theory of intelligence is called Uni or the One-factor theory of intelligence.

-Louis Thurstone's theory- proposed theory of primary mental abilities.
+Louis Thurstone's theory proposed the theory of primary mental abilities.
 It states that intelligence consists of seven primary abilities:-

 1. Verbal Comprehension